Te Tangi a Te Tūī

 An epic tale of love, loss and hope, weaving te reo Māori and cirque theatre

 By Tainui Tukiwaho and Amber Curreen.
-A collaboration between Te Pou Theatre and The Dust Palace
+A collaboration between Te Pou Theatre, Te Rēhia Theatre and The Dust Palace

 “Groundbreaking, majestic and spectacular” - Theatreview